jschrier/blog/_posts/2023-10-12-Parsing-molecular-identifiers-from-the-IDEaL-Database.md

 **Comment:**  Yikes!
 This seems bad.
 But it is probably not so bad in practice, because many of the problematic molecules have no distribution coefficient data? (*Spoiler alert: We will care about 75 of them...*) So I suggest that rather than try to fill all of these in, that one instead just see which entries are missing after doing the final merge.

-Before dealing with the (actual) errors, I save the results obtained so far to avoid giving OpenAI another dime.
-To export as a spreadsheet we must remove rows that are not valid Associations (or stated more positively, we Select only rows that are validly structured before exporting:
+Before dealing with the (actual) errors, I save the results obtained so far to avoid giving OpenAI another dime.[^1]   To export as a spreadsheet we must remove rows that are not valid Associations (or stated more positively, we Select only rows that are validly structured before exporting:

 ```mathematica
 SetDirectory@NotebookDirectory[];